(EXPANDED FROM 12/10/2021)

 Whatever the cost of Stevens’s proposal, it would surely have been far more than a facelift he gave to the Lark and Hawk for the 1964 model year.
 That reportedly cost $7.5 million (Langworth, 1979, 1993).

-Of course, an additional factor was that Stevens’s proposal was competing with one from Loewy, which appears to have been given greater consideration.
+Stevens’s proposal did not appear to get as much attention as Loewy’s, which advanced far enough along that prototypes were built.
 That made some sense.
 Loewy’s proposed sedans had a family resemblance to the Avanti.
-They also appear to have drawn more from the existing Hawk body, which presumably would have reduced development costs.
+Perhaps most importantly, they also appear to have drawn more from the existing Hawk body, which presumably would have reduced development costs.

 The latter point deserves attention.
 Langworth quoted Stevens as saying that “I had to plan on holding every inner panel from the Lark,” (1979, 1993, p.
 153).
 Unless he was merely talking about the floorpan, that doesn’t look possible.